uep239/uep239.github.io/source/wk00/setup.md

 - [**Thonny**](https://thonny.org/) – a beginner-friendly integrated development environment (IDE) for Python
 - [**Google Chrome**](https://www.google.com/chrome/) or [**Mozilla Firefox**](https://www.mozilla.org/en-US/firefox/new/) – required to run [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) without any issues
+- [**Miniconda**](https://docs.conda.io/en/latest/miniconda.html) – a lightweight Python distribution that comes bundled with the [Conda](https://docs.conda.io/en/latest/) package manager
 - [**Visual Studio Code**](https://code.visualstudio.com/) (also known as VS Code) – a powerful code-friendly text editor with many useful features
-- [**Miniconda**](https://docs.conda.io/en/latest/miniconda.html) – a lightweight data-science-focused Python distribution bundled with the [Conda](https://docs.conda.io/en/latest/) package manager
 - [**Git**](https://git-scm.com/) – the most widely used distributed version control software
 - [**Windows Terminal**](https://docs.microsoft.com/en-us/windows/terminal/) and [**PowerShell Core**](https://docs.microsoft.com/en-us/powershell/) – the next-generation command-line interface for Windows

 If you already happen to have any of the aforementioned software installed and configured, please carefully review the instructions below to see what configuration I recommend for this course and will assume you have.
 All course materials after this point will assume the following configuration and if yours differs, you want to make sure you are aware of the differences and are able to circumnavigate any potential issues that might result.
 Also note the following:

 - If you have worked with code before and already have a favorite Python-friendly text editor and/or IDE installed, feel free to skip the Thonny and/or Visual Studio Code installation and use your preferred application(s) instead.
-- If you arcady actively use Anaconda or Miniconda and/or have modified your base environment, you should carefully review the warnings included with the Miniconda installation instructions to avoid any potential future issues.
+- If you are an experienced Conda user with a preexisting Anaconda/Miniconda installation, there is no need to change your current configuration at this time.
+Just make sure you have `jupyterlab>=3` installed, as we will be using it soon.
+- If you are not too comfortable with Conda package manager, it is highly recommended that you completely uninstall any preexisting Anaconda or Miniconda installations and start over with a clean sheet.
 - It goes without saying, but the Windows Terminal and PowerShell Core section applies to Windows users only.

 Please perform all installations and configuration changes in the order they are listed.
 Toggle the tab corresponding to your operating system to view the appropriate instructions.